H0ovy/Lab2/README.md

 # Lab №2

 ## mini-HAL
-A uni project.
-A copy(?) of [HAL](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/wiring_digital.c).
+A uni project based on [HAL](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/wiring_digital.c).
-Honestly have no idea what was i supposed to do besides that.
+Hope i did what i was supposed to do

-Tried to implement in withount #include'ing Arduino.h, but failed
+And if not:
 ![Cat](/pics/cat_cat.gif)
 An apologetic cat